Debate heats up over the search for life on Mars

 Subscribe

 From exploding rockets to the failure of life-support systems, a manned mission to Mars would present all sorts of dangers.
-But one of the biggest worries is that Mars might harbor microbes that could sicken visiting astronauts — and that the alien infection might spread to Earth when the astronauts return.
+One concern is that Mars might harbor microbes that could sicken visiting astronauts — and that the alien infection might spread to Earth when the astronauts return.

 This is a threat that NASA has long considered.
 When Apollo 11 astronauts Neil Armstrong, Buzz Aldrin, and Michael Collins returned from their historic trip to the moon back in 1969, for example, they spent three weeks in quarantine on the off chance they were infected with unknown lunar microorganisms.